|Practical Computer Advice

 Cloud-based password-storage services or "password managers" have become very popular, including Lastpass, Dashlane, Roboform, 1Password, and others.
 These services typically store your passwords in a secure, encrypted database that may be located on your computer, but is also stored online ("in the cloud") and can be synchronized among your devices.
 This makes your passwords available to you from any computer or mobile device, as long as you remember your master password.

 While that's very sophisticated and convenient, in my opinion any data that you store online is by definition less secure than data that you store only on your computer or on other devices in your possession.
-You have to trust that the service you're using will store your data securely, be available when you need it, not have a security breach (get broken into by hackers), not lose your data, not have a rogue employee, not give your data to someone else (like the government), not close your account, not go out of business, or otherwise put your data (even if it's encrypted) at risk.
+You have to trust that the service you're using will store your data securely, be available when you need it, not have a security breach (get broken into by hackers), not lose your data, not have a rogue employee, not give your data to someone else (like the government), not close your account, not go out of business, or not otherwise put your data at risk, even if it's encrypted.
 As a side note, some online services don't make it very clear how to back up your data, which further reduces your ability to protect your data yourself.

 So, in my opinion, I don't care how secure or encrypted such services are.
 The risk of using them far outweighs their convenience.
 Thus, I do not recommend storing passwords (or other extremely sensitive data) online or "in the cloud," nor letting such data get transmitted or synchronized over the internet, period.